bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

         ProxySet lbmethod=byrequests
     </Proxy>

-Finally you can proxy connexions to the two balancers:
+Finally you can proxy connections to the two balancers:

 .. code-block:: apache